 Click here to sign up and get free samples mailed to you, including free coupons, checks (redeemable for infant formula from Similac, Enfamil and Gerber) and more!

-- Sign Up for a Free Baby Registry – Sign up for the Best Baby Registry from Target.
-When you sign up for the Target Baby Registry, you’ll get free coupons in the mail, a welcome gift pack (while quantities last in store) and printable coupons from your registry that you can use in store.
+- Sign Up for a Free Baby Registry – Sign up for the Best Baby Registry from Amazon.
+When you sign up for the Baby Registry, you’ll get a coupon to save on your items and a welcome gift pack (while supplies last).

 - Keep your Checks to Trade – Even if you don’t use a particular brand such as those listed above, it’s still a great idea to sign up for these programs to receive their checks.
 These checks that you will receive are high value, and so others may want or need them even if you don’t.
 This is when you can trade or barter the checks in return for the ones that you may actually need.